Bernardo-Castilho/SimScript/simscript/README.md

 Animations are useful for presentations and also for debugging simulations.

+## Network Class

+Networks are defined by sets of nodes and links.

+The **Network** class provides a **shortestPath** method that returns a list of links so entities may travel along the network.

 ## Styles

 **SimScript** includes a CSS file with some simple formatting for the